 What Is Toasted Skin Syndrome?

 Toasted Skin Syndrome is a heat-related skin rash, or Erythema Ab Igne (which translates to "redness from fire" in Latin).
 "Toasted skin syndrome is another name for a type of hyperpigmented rash that is caused by heat exposure to the skin at levels that are too low to cause a burn," explains Green.
-Low-grade heat, by the way, ranges anywhere from 109.4 to 116.6 degrees Fahrenheit.
+Low-grade heat, in this case, ranges anywhere from 109.4 to 116.6 degrees Fahrenheit.
 "The rash is normally red or brown in color and has a distinct net-like pattern in appearance," says Green.

 Causes of Toasted Skin Syndrome